Barbara Perry (actress)

-Early life

-Perry was born in Norfolk, Virginia.
-Her father, William Covington Perry, of Hopewell, Virginia, was a classical and jazz keyboardist, orchestra and band conductor, and orchestral arranger with the Happiness Boys, the New York NBC Radio Studios' (Blue Network) Interwoven Stocking Co.
-Hour, his own band called "Perry's Hot Dogs", with Ben Selvin and his Orchestra, and with many Broadway shows.
-He died of tuberculosis in Banning, California on October 30, 1936.
-Her mother, Victoria Mae (Gates) Perry of New Castle, Pennsylvania, sang soprano in the chorus of the Metropolitan Opera, at the Old Metropolitan Opera House, starting around 1925, under General Manager Giulio Gatti-Casazza.

 Career

-Being separated from her husband around the time she sang with the Metropolitan Opera Chorus, as a form of "childcare", she enlisted her only daughter, Barbara, as a member of the children's ballet of the Met's corps de ballet.
-This was the start of Barbara's lifelong dance training and career.
-Barbara's daughter also became an international opera singer in the 1980s, and her ancestor, Harriett Bellows Pierce, "... was educated in a college of music in Boston.
-She gave music and singing lessons on the frontier" while immigrating West.

-Barbara began her film career in 1933, when she appeared in Counsellor at Law.
+Norfolk, Virginia-born Perry began her film career in 1933, when she appeared in Counsellor at Law.
 She also had a small part in The Mystery of Edwin Drood in 1935.

-She headlined as a solo dancer (ballet-tap) in many top line nightclubs internationally, including work on Broadway and off-Broadway, in various productions.
-She was Eddie Foy Jr.'s dance partner, playing Anna in "Rumple" at the Alvin Theatre in 1957.
+She performed on Broadway in various productions, including playing Anna in Rumple in 1957.
 In 1950 she was Mrs. Larry in Happy as Larry on Broadway.

 By the mid-1950s to the early-1960s, she had studied acting at the Royal Academy of Dramatic Art in London, England, while performing opposite George Formby, Warde Donovan, and Sara Gregory in Zip Goes a Million at the Hippodrome and Palace Theatres, and upon her return to the USA had started appearing in numerous television series such as Perry Mason,The Donna Reed Show, The Andy Griffith Show, My Three Sons, and The Dick Van Dyke Show, where she played Buddy Sorrell's wife Pickles, before being replaced by Joan Shawlee.

 In 1981, Perry wrote and performed in Passionate Ladies, a one-woman Broadway show at the Bijou Theatre.
 Her other Broadway plays included Swan Song (1946), If the Shoe Fits (1946), Happy as Larry (1950), and Rumple (1957).
 She also played Thelma Brockwood on The Hathaways.

-Perry's last known role was in the television series Baskets.
+Perry's last known role was in the television series Baskets in 2017, meaning that her film/television career spanned extraordinary 84 years.